flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 First, the Basics
 =================

-As higher-order functions, each of these methods accepts a block and then calls it as it iterates over an enumerable.
+As higher-order functions, each of these methods accepts a function in the form of a block and then calls it as it iterates over an enumerable object.

-Map (or collect)...
+`map` (or `collect`) returns an array containing the results of calling the supplied block on each element of the enumerable.
+In other words, map allows you to apply a function to every element of a data structure and receive the result.

-Reduce (or inject)... .
+`reduce` (or `inject`) returns a value that is the result of applying a binary operation to the return value of applying the supplied block to each element of the enumerable.
+Whoa.
+What a mouthful.
+In other words, `reduce` "reduces" each element of an enumerable to a single value, accumulates that value in a single variable, and then returns the value of the accumulator.
 Scheme, OCaml, and other functional programming languages refer to this as fold.

 Some Interesting Map and Reduce Examples
 ========================================